 Intended learning outcomes

-- express themselves clearly, correctly and accurately in English
+• express oneself clearly, correctly and precisely in written English

 Course main content

 • Rhetorical and linguistic analysis of the main parts of scientific articles: introduction, methods, results, discussion, title and summary (abstract).

 • Drafts of these main parts for one's own future publication.

 • Peer review of other course participants' texts.